geoapi-pt/main/routines/readme.md

 ## Census (`censos/`)

-Via the command `npm run censos-generate-data`, the Censos GeoPackage ZIP [files](https://mapas.ine.pt/download/index2011.phtml) from INE, which are already stored in `res/censos/source`, are unzipped; all Census data is then agglomerated per municipality and per parish in `res/censos/data`.
+Via the command `npm run generate-censos-data`, the Censos GeoPackage ZIP [files](https://mapas.ine.pt/download/index2011.phtml) from INE, which are already stored in `res/censos/source`, are unzipped; all Census data is then agglomerated per municipality and per parish in `res/censos/data`.

-Via the command `npm run censos-gpkg2geojson`, the raw Censos GeoPackage data is converted to GeoJSON, each GeoJSON file corresponding to one municipality, and then stored in the `res/censos/geojson` directory.
+Via the command `npm run generate-censos-sections-subsections`, the raw Censos GeoPackage data is converted to GeoJSON, each GeoJSON file corresponding to one municipality, and then stored in the `res/censos/geojson` directory.

 This will provide to the server the function of a Census API, that is, for each parish or municipality, the respective Census information from different years (2011 and 2021).